 The UK football team held their annual Blue-White Spring Game

-J ohn Schlarman, a former All-Southeastern Conference offensive guard at the University of Kentucky, is in his second year as offensive line coach at his alma mater.
+John Schlarman, a former All-Southeastern Conference offensive guard at the University of Kentucky, is in his third year as offensive line coach at his alma mater.

-Schlarman turned in a solid performance with a rebuilding line in 2013.
-Having lost its two best blockers from the previous year, and having only one senior in the forward wall, Kentucky still managed to improve its offensive output by three points per game and 26 yards of total offense per game over the 2012 season.
+Schlarman has turned in a solid performance while rebuilding the Wildcat forward wall.
+In 2014, UK improved its offensive output by more than 11 points per game and more than 69 yards of total offense per game over the 2012 season, the year before Schlarman arrived.

-Looking ahead, Schlarman returns four starters from last season, and with the addition of several newcomers, has the goal of building a deeper line in 2014.
-One of the building blocks is center Jon Toth, whom Scharman guided to SEC All-Freshman team honors last season.
+Looking ahead, Schlarman returns four starters from last season, and with the addition of several newcomers, has the goal of building a deeper line in 2015.
+Two of the building blocks are center Jon Toth and guard Ramsey Meyers, each of whom have earned SEC All-Freshman team honors -- Toth in 2013, Meyers in 2014.

-Schlarman came to UK from Troy University, where he has coached the offensive line from 2007-12, adding the duty of running game coordinator since 2010.
+Schlarman came to UK from Troy University, where he coached the offensive line from 2007-12, adding the duty of running game coordinator in 2010.
 He helped Troy win or share four Sun Belt Conference championships and advance to three bowl games.

-Troy has had one of the nation's most productive offenses during Schlarman's term, ranking among the nation's top 26 in total offense in five of his six seasons at the school.
-With current UK offensive coordinator Neal Brown in the same role at Troy, the Trojans hit a No. 3 ranking in total offense in 2009 with 485.7 yards per game.
+Troy had one of the nation’s most productive offenses during Schlarman’s term, ranking among the nation’s top 26 in total offense in five of his six seasons at the school.
+The Trojans hit a No. 3 ranking in total offense in 2009 with 485.7 yards per game.
 Troy averaged 498.8 yards per game in 2012, ranking 13th nationally.

 Featuring pass-oriented offenses, the Trojans rated as high as No. 4 in the nation in passing yardage, accomplished in 2009 at 336.5 yards per game.
 Troy was eighth nationally in passing in 2012 with 331.5 yards per game.